eevee/camel/docs/yamlref.rst

-There are only two directives at the moment: ``%YAML`` specifies the YAML version of the document, and ``%TAG`` is used for tag shorthand, described shortly.
+There are only two directives at the moment: ``%YAML`` specifies the YAML version of the document, and ``%TAG`` is used for tag shorthand, described in :ref:`yamlref-more-tags`.
 Use of directives is, again, fairly uncommon.

 *Comments* may appear anywhere.  ``#`` begins a comment, and it runs until the end of the line.
 In most cases, comments are whitespace: they don't affect